CosminFr/ZenLogger/README.md

   // Code
 end;
 ```
-Every log line above will include `TFoo.Bar: ` before the log message.
-Additionally, if the log level is *Trace*, the `Trace Logger` includes *Enter*/*Exit* trace messages.
-See [🧭 Trace Logger & Profiling](#-trace-logger--profiling) for details:
+Every log line above will include `TFoo.Bar: ` as a "context" for the log message.
+This is especialy useful in complex inheritance cases.

+Additionally, it automatically handles the *Enter*/*Exit* trace messages (when log level is *Trace*).
+See [🧭 Trace Logger & Profiling](#-trace-logger--profiling) for details.

 #### Why ZenLogger?
-There are not many new projects started with Delphi and old ones probably already have their own way of logging, which can be quite difficult to change.
-So why even consider a new *logger*?
+There are almost as many logger implementations as there are large projects or frameworks.
+Why adding another one?

+Some are too complex, or require installation (services or DLLs), or are not thread-safe, or not playing nice locking the files and/or crashing the whole app if tampering with the log file in notepad.

-The simple answer is that you would not be even reading this if you are happy with that logger!
+The bottom line is if you have a good logger, you are not reading this and ZenLogger is not for you.

+ZenLogger was made to be simple to use, yet fast, thread safe and customizable.
+Use it "as is" or extend to your specific needs.

+#### Can ZenLogger be used with old code?
-However, if you are considering a new logger, there are a few different ways to adapt your code:
+There are many different ways to adapt to old code.
+Some ideas:
-- *Extend the ILogger interface*: Add whatever "LogMsg" functions are used everywhere in the code as an extended ILooger interface and include ZenLogger in `uses` clause.
+- *Extend the ILogger interface*: Create an extension of ILooger interface with whatever "LogMsg" functions are used everywhere in the code and implement the new logger kind.
+It's quite easy, just format the line as needed and let the base class handle the logging.
   In time, the code can use the clean ILogger interface (or not).
 Either way, they would both lead to the same log.
 > [!Tip]
 > Remove the old units to ensure there is only one log implementation.
 Otherwise, it could become very messy and confusing.

 - *Internally use the new Logger*: Replace the old logging implementation with calls to the new ZenLogger.
 As the ZenLogger is initialized, you could also slowly change the code to directly use the ZenLogger (or not).
+- *Use LogFileStream directly*: Ignore most of the ZenLogger boilerplate and change the log file access from previous logging implementation.
+Open source code advantage.
+You can easily see and emulate the internals of ZenLogger file access.

 If unsure, or prefer an external consultant to handle the conversion, feel free to contact me for a quote at: contact@zendev4d.com.